Veason-silverbullet/ViTLP/README.md

 <pre><code>python ocr.py</code></pre>

-Upload a document image and have a shot
+Upload a document image and have a shot.

 ![](misc/ocr-demo-1.png)